 Elevation: 10,273 ft

-Livingston Douglas has also provided additional details about this peak, which will help you navigate on this mountain:
+He has also provided additional details about this peak, which will help you navigate on this mountain:

-Northeast Ridge Route, Class 3, by Livingston Douglas
+Northeast Ridge, Class 3 by Livingston Douglas

 Before I began my traverse to the real summit of Mackay Peak, I returned the wooden triangulation tripod to its old glory.
 I stood it upright, securing its rickety legs with talus, and positioning it directly atop one of the USGS benchmarks.
 Now it stands tall and proud, honoring the intrepid surveyors who mapped the western mountains and established all of the elevations of peaks and points that we take for granted.
-And the summit of Mackay BM is now consistent with all of the wonderfully-maintained mining remains one can visit along the Mackay “Mine Tour” Road.
+And the summit of Mackay Benchmark is now consistent with all of the wonderfully-maintained mining remains one can visit along the Mackay “Mine Tour” Road.
 The triangulation tripod is probably visible for miles now, rather than being unseen and rotting on the ground.